 The date of first-time implementation of the Standard is January 1, 2018.
-Nevertheless, in accordance with an amendment to IFRS 4, a company that engages in the issue of insurance contracts (based on the specified criteria) may postpone the adoption of IFRS 9 to January 1, 2023, in order to allow the insurance companies to simultaneously implement the full range of changes arising from this Standard and IFRS 17.
-The Company meets the aforesaid criteria.
-Notwithstanding the aforesaid, as described below, in view of the publication of the updated Draft Roadmap by the Capital Market Insurance and Savings Authority, the first-time implementation of the Standard is expected to take place on January 1, 2024.
+Nevertheless, in accordance with an amendment to IFRS 4, a company that engaged in the issue of insurance contracts (based on the specified criteria) was permitted to postpone the adoption of IFRS 9 to January 1, 2023, in order to allow the insurance companies to simultaneously implement the full range of changes arising from this Standard and from IFRS 17.
+The Company met the aforesaid criteria.
+Notwithstanding the aforesaid, as described below, in view of the publication of the Current Roadmap by the Capital Market Insurance and Savings Authority, the first-time implementation of the Standard is expected to take place on January 1, 2025.